nrfconnect/sdk-nrf/applications/nrf_desktop/README.rst

 Configure :ref:`MCUboot <mcuboot:mcuboot_wrapper>` to enable the serial recovery DFU through USB.
 The MCUboot configuration for a given board and :ref:`build type <nrf_desktop_requirements_build_types>` should be written to :file:`applications/nrf_desktop/configuration/your_board_name/mcuboot_buildtype.conf`.
-For an example of the configuration, see the ``ZReleaseMCUBoot`` build type of the nRF52820 or the nRF52833 dongle.
+For an example of the configuration, see the ``release_mcuboot`` build type of the nRF52820 or the nRF52833 dongle.

 Not every configuration with MCUboot in the nRF Desktop supports the USB serial recovery.
-For example, the ``ZDebugMCUBootSMP`` configuration for the nRF52840 Development Kit supports the MCUboot bootloader with background firmware upgrade.
+For example, the ``mcuboot_smp`` configuration for the nRF52840 Development Kit supports the MCUboot bootloader with background firmware upgrade.

 Select the following Kconfig options to enable the serial recovery DFU: